Mikhail Zaritskiy

-Mikhail Zaritskiy (Михаил Зарицкий; born 3 January 1973) is a retired Luxembourgian professional footballer.
+Mikhail Zaritskiy (Михаил Зарицкий; born 3 January 1973) is a retired Luxembourgish professional footballer.
 He was born in Leningrad, now St. Petersburg, Russian SFSR, grew up in the Soviet Union and later gained Luxembourg citizenship through marriage.

-Zaritskiy spent most of his career in Luxembourg, starting with FC Avenir Beggen and having two spells at Sporting Mertzig, either side of a spell in Germany and Greece.
+Zaritskiy spent most of his career in Luxembourg, starting with Avenir Beggen and having two spells at Sporting Mertzig, either side of a spell in Germany and Greece.
 In his seven years playing in the Luxembourg National Division, Zaritskiy was the league's top goal-scorer four times.
-He was named Luxembourgian Footballer of the Year twice.
+He was named Luxembourgish Footballer of the Year twice.